FlexW/tiger-compiler/README.md

 The compiler will then output a assembly file, which must be passed to a linker to link it with the runtime library.

 ## Usage
 First compile the compiler.
-You need a Linux system for that.
+You need a GNU/Linux system for that.
 I have just tested under Ubuntu 17.04.
 You also need Bison and Flex.

 ```